BiscuitsAndGravy/EdgarMine/README.md

 # EdgarMine
-See what your friendly neighborhood C-level executive is up to.
+See what your kindly business executives are up to.

+Populate the beginning of the code with the officer's CIK code, and run with maven!